billingsdaniel/NetworkBootcamp/Firewalls_and_DNS.md

-#DNS
+#  DNS allows websites to be called by name, and not ip address, eg. google.com not 8.8.8.8
+# DNS in unix uses nginx

 apt-get update
 apt-get install nginx

 nginx
-#pronounced nginx (engine x, or gyne for memes)
+# pronounced nginx (engine x, or gyne for memes)
-# USE CHAT GPS FOR EVERYTHING!!

-#DNS using Bind
+# DNS using Bind

 `sudo vi /etc/bind/named.conf.options`